 To download the May 26th 2014 Council Agenda, click here [PDF - .2.0 MB]

 In order to get ready for the NTMP, the city conducted a pre-plan consultation to gain insight into community expectations and areas of interest.
 Results from the pre-plan consultation can be found here.
 In addition, in Spring 2012 the City's Strategic Plan identified transportation as a key priority for the community.
 The City has also been assembling information on our current travel patterns through a series of traffic, travel and transit surveys during 2012.
 Click here for more information on this work.

 Phase One of the NTMP took place during Fall 2012 and Winter 2013.
 It included multi formats public consultation and preparation of a Existing Condition Report.
 This Discussion Paper begins with a review of policy initiatives at the local, regional, and provincial levels that influence the transportation system and provide guidance for the City as it develops the Transportation Master Plan.
 The following sections of the paper provide a comprehensive assessment of Nanaimo's pedestrian, bicycle, transit, and road networks, identifying challenges and opportunities to be addressed through the development of the NTMP.

 The public input, information and data collected in Phase One, the OCP and Strategic Plan were used to develop a plan vision with goals and objectives.
 The NTMP's vision, supported by guiding principles, mode and topic-specific goals and objectives are the outcome of Phase Two.
-All these elements will guide transportation decision-making in Nanaimo over the next 25 years and beyond.
-In addition, Phase Two recommends mode share targets to measure progress towards achieving the stated goals and objectives.
+Phase Two recommends mode share targets to measure progress towards achieving the stated goals and objectives.
 Discussion Paper #2 Setting Future Directions (August 2013) presented the outcome of Phase Two.

 Go to Top